Tidbits

 Three powerful words I use consistently in code reviews.
 No condescending tones, no orders, just simple open ended questions leading the author to reevaluate and stay in control of their code.

-Use a coding journal
+Use a dated coding journal

 Every day a number of thoughts weave in and out of our minds.
 I forgot more than I remember so I take notes: where I left off, TODOs, design decisions, potential issues, follow-ups, action items, thoughts, and so much more.